How to Care for Your PICC Line at Home

 • You have a fever or chills.

-• Your skin feels hard and raised around the insertion site.
+• Your skin feels hard and raised around the PICC site.

-• Your PICC dressing has gotten wet or is coming off and you have not been taught how to change it.
+• The bandage is coming off, and you haven't been taught how to change.

 Get help right away if:

-• You have problems with your PICC, such as your PICC:
+• You have problems with your PICC, such as if:

-• Was tugged or pulled and has partially come out.
-Do not push the PICC back in.
+• The PICC was tugged or pulled and has partially come out.
+Do not push it back in.

-• Makes a flushing sound when it is flushed.
+• The PICC makes a sound when flushed.

-• You feel your heart racing or skipping beats, or you have chest pain.
+• You feel your heart beating fast or skipping beats.

-• You have shortness of breath or trouble breathing.
+• You feel short of breath or have trouble breathing.

-• You have swelling, redness, warmth, or pain in the arm in which the PICC is placed.
+• You have swelling, redness, warmth, or pain in the arm or leg where the PICC is placed.

 • Do not wait to see if the symptoms will go away.